 National Science Bee

-8th Grade – Kaiden Lee, River Trail Middle School, GA
+8th Grade – Naman Mishra, Rose Hill Middle School, WA

-7th Grade – Avi Batra, Hopkins Middle School, CA
+7th Grade – Darsh Thakur, Heritage Middle School, NJ

-6th Grade – Darsh Thakur, Burnet Hill Elementary School, NJ
+5th Grade – Aprameyan Ramanujan, Spring Hill Elementary School, VA

-3rd Grade and Younger – Yakshit Bagad, Reeves Elementary School, TX
+4th Grade – Yakshit Bagad, Mike & Janie Reeves Elementary School, TX

 The National Science Bee Middle & Elementary School Divisions Overview

 The National Science Bee is a quiz competition for individual students, testing knowledge of all aspects of science at a grade-appropriate level.
-Students first take the free Online Regional Qualifying Exam (ORQE) which is available in the fall.
-Approximately 60% of students nationwide who take the ORQE pass it to move on to the Regionals, which are held both online and in-person from October-May and feature paragraph length quiz questions with questions moving from harder to easier information on each topic.
-The top 50% of students in each age division at each Regionals qualify for the 2025 National Science Bee National Championships on Memorial Day weekend in Orlando.
-Students who qualify for the National Championships or who finish in the top 50% in their age division at a Regional Finals tournament in Fall 2024 also qualify for the 2024 International Environmental Science Olympiad from December 27-31, 2024 in Puerto Rico.
+Students first take the free Online Regional Qualifying Exam which is available at the start of the academic year.
+Approximately 60% of these students move on to the Regional Tournaments.
+Regionals are held both online and in-person from October-May and feature paragraph length quiz questions with questions moving from harder to easier information on each topic.
+Students ring in with a buzzer to answer the questions; if they are correct they get the point; if not, they cannot ring in again on that question.
+The top 50% of students in each age division at each Regionals qualify for the National Science Bee National Championships, which also feature buzzer-based rounds in this format.
+Students who finish in the top 1/3 in their age division at the Regional Tournaments or in the top 2/3 in their age division at the National Championships also qualify for the 2028 International Science Championships and the 2029 International Environmental Science Olympiad.

 Jump To: